eric-esoteric/eric-esoteric/README.md

 ## What I'm Looking For

-I'm open to roles where engineering quality matters — where the difference between a working prototype and a production system is taken seriously.
+I'm open to roles where engineering quality matters — where the difference between a working prototype and a production system is taken seriously, and where designing tools that work together is valued as much as any single feature.

-**Strong fit:** backend systems, AI/LLM integration, desktop application development, developer tooling, automation infrastructure.
+**Strong fit:** backend systems, AI/LLM integration, desktop application development, developer tooling, automation infrastructure, multi-app / platform ecosystems.

 **Available for:** full-time, contract, remote.